Frequently Asked Questions

 This database contains the names of around a quarter of all burials in the cemetery.
 However, most of the stones were removed from the cemetery in the 1960s and 1970s and so it's unfortunately likely that, if there was a gravestone, it is no longer visible.

-If you have the grave plot number, however, you can locate the burial location with this plan from 1926.
+If you have the grave plot number, you can find the original burial location (where the remains still lie today) with this plan from 1926.

 If the name you are looking for isn't in the database you can contact or visit the Liverpool Record Office which holds all burial registers for the cemeteries on microfilm.